Learn about the JCK Scholarship and Other Opportunities

 - Hold a GPA of 3.0 or above on a 4.0 scale

-- Have completed college coursework in electromagnetic compatability or in a related discipline
+- Have completed college coursework in electromagnetic compatibility or in a related discipline

-Prize Items: The Scholarship Fund will be used to fund on an annual basis the following annual expenses...
+Prize Items: The Scholarship Fund is used to fund on an annual basis the following annual expenses...

-- A maximum of US$1,000 for one student for school expenses (tuition, books, students fees)
+- A largest of US$1,000 for one student for school expenses (tuition, books, students fees)

-- A maximum of US$500 to cover travel expenses to/from the IEEE EMC Symposium and free admission to the symposium
+- A largest of US$500 to cover travel expenses to/from the IEEE EMC Symposium and free admission to the symposium

 - EMC-S Student Membership for 12 months to one student

-- Presented to awardee at the annual IEEE EMC Symposium
+- Presented to the awarded at the annual IEEE EMC Symposium

 - Evidence of maintaining a cumulative GPA of at least 3.0 on a 4.0 scale

-- One referral letter from individual who is qualified to evaluate the applicant's academic accomplishments (e.g., professor, administrator, employer, intership organization)
+- One referral letter from a person qualified to evaluate the applicant's academic accomplishments (e.g., professor, administrator, employer, internship organization)

-- Additional consideration will be afforded to scholarship applicants that reside in IEEE Region 4
+- An additional consideration is afforded to scholarship applicants that reside in IEEE Region 4

 Application Deadline: January 31st